junxit/us-congress-bills-113/metadata.md

 - 2013-05-15 — Placed on the Union Calendar, Calendar No. 36.
 - 2013-05-15 — Reported by the Committee on Financial Services.
 H. Rept.
 113-58.
 - 2013-05-15 — Reported by the Committee on Financial Services.
 H. Rept.
 113-58.
+- 2013-05-16 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.